-The DS2781 has two power modes: ACTIVE and SLEEP.
-On initial power up, the DS2781 defaults to ACTIVE mode.
-While in ACTIVE mode, the DS2781 is fully functional with measurements and capacity estimation continuously updated.
+The DS2788 has two power modes: ACTIVE and SLEEP.
+On initial power-up, the DS2788 defaults to ACTIVE mode.
+While in ACTIVE mode, the DS2788 is fully functional with measurements and capacity estimation continuously updated.
+In SLEEP mode, the DS2788 conserves power by disabling measurement and capacity estimation functions, but preserves register contents.
+SLEEP mode is entered under two different conditions and an enable bit for each condition makes entry into SLEEP optional.
+SLEEP mode can be enabled using the power mode (PMOD) bit or the undervoltage enable (UVEN) bit.